Tips To Run Faster

 Change your way of thinking.
 This is so important to becoming a faster and more successful runner.

 We have a choice to do or not do. .

 Focus on the areas of your training and life you do have control over.
 Disregard the rest.

 You'll be less stressed and more focused to do so.

 There are many runners who have absolutely no idea if they are running too fast or too slow in training.

-Jack was named the 2012 London Olympics Men’s and Women’s head distance running coach at the games.
-It took some time to get adjusted to training with heart rate monitors.
+Jack was named the USA 2012 London Olympics Men's and Women's assistant distance running coach.

 Again, it is only a recommendation and you should always train what works best for you.